Poorchop/hexchat-scripts/README.md

 /unfollow &lt;nick&gt;

 #### [hexchat-livestreamer.py] (hexchat-livestreamer.py)
 *This script requires the [Exec](http://hexchat.readthedocs.org/en/latest/addons.html#exec) plugin, which must be selected from the HexChat installer during installation*

-Automatically launch a Twitch.TV stream via Livestreamer when the corresponding channel is joined in HexChat.
+Automatically launch a TwitchTV stream via Livestreamer when the corresponding channel is joined in HexChat.
-[Livestreamer] (http://livestreamer.tanuki.se/) must be installed for this script to work correctly.
+[Livestreamer](http://livestreamer.tanuki.se/) must be installed for this script to work correctly.

 *__Usage:__*
 Follow the [guide](http://help.twitch.tv/customer/portal/articles/1302780-twitch-irc#Hexchat%20Guide) for connecting